Transformational as the New Norm

 It is difficult to train attitudes because they are “inside” features—the result of culture, ethnicity, gender, age and personal values.
 These are the unspoken, and often unconscious, attributes a person brings to the workplace.
 Often that quality is intuition.
 Thankfully, intuition can be improved—though the process is not easy.

 If we are to attain the effectiveness that we hope for at home and away, we must grow into an awareness of how work “works” from both a personal perspective and in relation to other people.
-In so doing, we may find ourselves dancing in an inspired partnership that spirals through the steps, rhythms and tempos that make up our daily lives—all the way to Joy.
+In so doing, we may find ourselves dancing in an inspired partnership that spirals through the steps, rhythms and tempos that make up our daily lives—all the way to joyfully great work.

 Copyright © 2017 Cheryl Eckl and CherylEckl.com.
 All rights reserved.